lszymanski7/boilerplate-js/README.md

 <!-- JAVASCRIPT BOILERPLATE -->
 # JavaScript Boilerplate
 Boilerplate for creating projects in the JavaScript programming language.
-It includes the basic configuration of tools such as Webpack, Babel, Express, ESLint and Prettier.
+It includes the basic configuration of tools such as Webpack, Babel, Jest, Express, ESLint and Prettier.
 Designed to speed up the process of building new projects.
-Don't waste your time configuring the tools used in web development.
+Don't waste your time configuring the tools commonly used in web development.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents